-With all of our years being Texas home buyers, we have encountered many reasons why people need to find alternative real estate solutions.
-One of the reasons people come to us for advice is when they can’t afford their house.
+With all of our years being Texas home buyers, we encountered many reasons why people find alternative real estate solutions, including can’t afford house.

 There are reasons why this can happen, and it is nothing to be embarrassed about.
 Maybe it’s time to downsize and you don’t have enough equity, or maybe you’ve had health problems that prevent you from working for a prolongues period of time and some of your savings was depleted.
 Whatever the reason, you might be going through financial hardship and realizing that you can’t afford your monthly mortgage payments anymore or perhaps, you’re already behind!
 The good news is that there are options and solutions for your circumstance.

 Refinancing your loan in Texas means that you would take on another loan to replace the current one that you have.
 This is an action that you would have to take immediately after realizing that you won’t be able to afford your monthly mortgage payments.
 The longer you wait, the harder it will be to get approved for refinancing.

 Refinancing has several potential outcomes that may include:

 - Reduced interest rate